Airplane banner denounces Jets' partnership with MGM

 The Jets and Las Vegas-based MGM announced two weeks ago they agreed on a multiyear deal that is the first of its kind in the NFL.
 MGM Resorts is now the official gaming partner of the Jets.
 The agreement is the most comprehensive and integrated gaming partnership in the league, and the first to go beyond a casino sponsorship.

+Late last month, MGM and the plaintiff's attorneys agreed to stay all pending litigation and entered into mediation.
+All litigation was suspended while the sides attempt to mediate a settlement.

+"Our goal has always been to resolve these matters fairly and promptly, and we and the plaintiffs have asked the courts to suspend all litigation so we can enter into mediation and attempt to reach a resolution," MGM said in a statement to the AP.
+"We hope for a positive outcome so all of those impacted can look forward to the future and continue in their healing."

-A few New York-area politicians recently slammed the partnership on social media, citing the lawsuit by MGM.
+A few New York-area politicians had recently slammed the Jets' partnership on social media, citing the initial lawsuit by MGM.

 New York State Sen. Kevin Parker from Brooklyn wrote on Twitter: "I strongly disagree with @nyjets partnering with @MGMResortsIntl.
 The @MGMResortsIntl decision to sue the victims of the Mandalay Bay Shooting in Las Vegas is a complete disgrace!
 The @nyjets SHOULD NOT move forward #STOPMGM."